PragmaticCoding/PragmaticCoding.github.io/_drafts/2025-03-26-fxml-to-code.md

 I was concerned that the project might be deleted or change beyond recognition over time, so I placed a snapshot of the FXML file, the FXML Controller and a few supporting files in this [article]({{page.snapshot}}).
 I'm not going to include all the code in this article itself, because it's just going to be too big.

-When the program is running, the screen looks like this, although this version from the read.me page appears to be out of date and doesn't match what the code does:
+When the program is running, the screen looks like this, although this version from the read.me page appears to be out of date and doesn't quite match what the code does:

 ![Trinity Screenshot]({{page.ScreenSnap0}})